Last updated: October 30, 2025

 The OpenTelemetry Collector solves this problem.
 It can ingest logs from many different sources, parse them, and map them into the OpenTelemetry log data model.
 That way, even systems that know nothing about OTel can still participate in the same observability pipeline.

-The Collector uses receivers to handle log ingestion.
-Each receiver supports a different input format or protocol.
+The Collector uses receivers to handle log ingestion, and each one supports a different input or protocol.
 Some common options include:

 -